killianmuldoon/cluster-api/docs/proposals/20220330-topology-mutation-hook.md

     ...
 ```

-If the External Patch Extension requires variable definitions, they have to be added to either to ClusterClass.spec.variables or defined and supplied using a Variable Discovery Hook.
-It is up to the External Patch Extension developer to document them including their OpenAPI schema.
+If the External Patch Extension requires variable definitions they must be defined and supplied using a Variable Discovery Hook.
+It is up to the External Patch Extension developer to define the variables, including their OpenAPI schema.

+Note: In a previous version of this proposal variables defined inline in the ClusterClass `.spec` could be used in external Patches.
+With the introduction of Variable Discovery variables used in an external patch must come from an associated DiscoverVariables hook.

 ### Developer guide